Gender Pay Report

 Humankind is one of England’s most successful home-grown charities.
-We employ over 1,100 staff and around 100 volunteers, providing services for over 20,000 people.
-Our specialist services provide interventions/support with substance use, clinical, employment training and education, housing, independent living and health, young people and families’ needs.
+We have over 1,200 staff and around 100 volunteers providing services for over 76,000 people.

 We also offer affordable accommodation as a Registered Social Landlord via Humankind Housing and promote volunteering/employment opportunities through MoreTime UK, Humankind’s social enterprise.